Coaching vs mentoring – why the difference matters

 |More long term and takes a broader view of the person.
 Often known as the 'mentee' but the term client or mentored person can be used.||Short-term (sometimes time bounded) and focused on specific current development areas/issues.|

 In my next blog I am going to be looking at a particular type of coaching – action learning.

 You are here

 I'm a civil servant and originally became involved with project management in my days as a safety and environmental specialist.
 Since completing an MBA in 2002, I've moved into business and systems development and change management, first in the arena of safety software and more recently in the wider context of ICT project management.
 Much of my recent Project Management experience comes from operating in a PMO, where I am developing and applying new Project Management Procedures, encouraging appropriate uptake of 'Agile' approaches, improving consistency in Governance and Approvals activity and developing new MI and IKM approaches, to support the achievement of all these objectives.
 I also undertake and oversee a considerable amount of internal assurance, as well as facilitating MPA and Treasury assurance on the Programme.
+I am also an MPA 'high risk' reviewer.
 As well as management and leadership in a project management role, I also perform a Business Analyst and problem solving function which seeks to align work methods and accompanying process to the IT systems supporting them.
 I spent much of 2013 helping to develop and plan for the sustainment of my current Programme through application of formal service management approaches.
 I am a People SIG Committee Member.
 I am APMP, APMPQ, Prince 2, ITIL (Foundation) and MSP qualified.
 I am also a Chartered Scientist, and a Chartered Environmentalist.